CAADRIA/caadria0.github.io/index.md

+---
-## Welcome to the new CAADRIA site hosted on GitHub!
-Yes!
-We're now open association!
+title: Welcome to CAADRIA
+---

-# What is CAADRIA?
+## What is CAADRIA?

 The Association for Computer-Aided Architectural Design Research in Asia (CAADRIA) promotes teaching and research in CAAD in Asia, and has members on six continents.